Como Se Dice 45 En Inglés

 • Q: Are there different ways to say "forty-five" in different dialects of English?

 • A: While the standard form is "forty-five," some regional dialects might have slightly different pronunciations.
-However, "forty-five" is universally understood.
+On the flip side, "forty-five" is universally understood.

 • Q: How can I improve my pronunciation of English numbers?